Does uPnP Mate run on an pure IPv6 network?

 uPnP Mate does not work over a mobile data connection - it is designed to discover UPnP devices connected to your local (i.e. Wi-Fi) network, hence you must have an active Wi-Fi connection to use it.

-In recent versions of iOS, access to the local network requires explicit permission from the user.
+In recent versions of iOS (14 and above), access to the local network requires explicit permission from the user.
 Permission is requested when the app is launched for the first time after installation.
 You need to grant the permission for the app to function correctly.
-Unfortunately, while permission is being sought from the user, the underlying networking code will fail, so the app displays the error message.
+Prior to version 1.2, while permission is being sought from the user, the underlying networking code will fail, so the app displays the error message.
 This should only happen once after the app is installed.
 Simply close the app and re-open it.
-If you have accidentally blocked the app from accessing the local network, open the Systems app, scroll down to find the uPnP Mate entry and enable access to local network.
+If you have accidentally blocked the app from accessing the local network, open the Settings app, scroll down to find the uPnP Mate entry and enable access to local network.

 I get an error message saying the device's cache entry has expired.